-r/IELTS is a subreddit with 115k members.
-The community frequently discusses ielts, writing, speaking, results, and score, and they frequently recommend/review online courses, youtube channels, and websites, and the most common flair used is test experience/test result, have a question/advice needed, my advice, other, and writing feedback (peer review).
+r/IELTS is a subreddit with 120k members.
+The community frequently discusses ielts, writing, speaking, results, and score, and they frequently recommend/review youtube channels and websites, and the most common flair used is test experience/test result, have a question/advice needed, writing feedback (peer review), my advice, and other.

 This subreddit is for asking questions and sharing advice and information about IELTS (International English Language Testing System).
 If you're preparing for the exam, you're in the right place.
 This is a heavily moderated sub, so make sure to read our community rules first and take a look at the pinned posts.
 Also, posts older than six months are archived.
 Finally, you should know that this unofficial community does not represent any organizations, websites, businesses, or people.